 martin joined Watsi on February 15th, 2017.
-One year ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Sok Kieng, a 21-year-old man from Cambodia, to fund foot surgery.
+Two years ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Fikir, a playful 13-month-old baby from Ethiopia, to treat his birth condition.

 martin has funded healthcare for 34 patients in 10 countries.